pulumi/docs/reference/programming-model.md

 1. An eventually available value of the output
 2. The depdency on the source(s) of the output value

 The output properties of all resource objects in Pulumi have type [`Output`][pulumi.Output].
-Resource inputs have type [`Input`](pulumi.Input), which accepts either a raw value or an output from another resource.
+Resource inputs have type [`Input`][pulumi.Input], which accepts either a raw value or an output from another resource.
 This allows dependencies to be inferred, including ensuring that resources are not created or updatred until all their dependencies are availabe and up to date.

 To transform an output into a new value, use the [`apply` method](pkg/nodejs/@pulumi/pulumi/#property-apply).
 For example, use the following to create an HTTPS URL from the DNS name of a virtual machine: